camunda/camunda-docs-static/optimize/content/introduction/downloading-camunda.md

 Download the full distribution if you want to use Optimize with an embedded Elasticsearch or if you want to get to know Optimize quickly, without any additional setup or installation steps required.

-To install the full distribution, please download the archive with the latest version from the Camunda Nexus repository:
+To install the full distribution, please download the archive with the latest version from the download page:

 * [Full Optimize distribution](/enterprise/download/#camunda-optimize)

 The full distribution bundles

 * Optimize
-* Container / Application Server itself.
+* The Container / Application Server itself
 * Elasticsearch

 See the [Installation Guide]({{< relref "technical-guide/installation/index.md" >}}) for additional details.